WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-01-31-Flaky-product-design-choice-discovered-via-test-data-analysis.markdown

 Discovering flake via test analysis without any running code
 =================================================
 ![A cartoon of a person drawing data structures during test analysis and imagining infinite loop problems](/assets/prospectivetesting.png)

 _More of my own cartoons instead of using Bing Image Creator.
-I am going to try doing this as much as I can partly to keep my own brand on it, partly because I enjoy drawing, and partly because I am starting to feel guilty about the energy costs of image generation.__
+I am going to try doing this as much as I can partly to keep my own brand on it, partly because I enjoy drawing, and partly because I am starting to feel guilty about the energy costs of image generation._

 Testing a product before code exists, in contemplation of the design implications, is something James Bach calls "propspective testing."
-I found myself doing that today, unexpectedly, as I contemplated a testing problem the my code had not been designed to handle yet.
+I found myself doing that today, unexpectedly, as I contemplated a testing problem the code had not been designed to handle yet.

 I was <a href="https://waynemroseberry.github.io/2024/01/30/Generating-testing-ideas-from-datastructures.html">
 doing data analysis as part of the test specification</a> for a coding project I am working on.
+That analysis involves drawing a lot of pictures to help me understand the implications of the data structure.
 One of the problems I started thinking about was loops in the data structure, especially infinite loops.